 4th of July Shooting Tips for Beginners

 Our instinct is to freeze moving objects but then they look stationary and the image feels flat as a result.
 Many parade photos end up looking boring for this reason.
 Practice slowing down your shutter speed to something longer than 1/100th of a second (experiment).
 If you’re out in the bright sun, you will need to increase your aperture to compensate and prevent extreme overexposure.
-See this section of our sports post for more details on panning settings.
+Pan along with the main subject so that it stays sharp while the background shows motion.

 Light Write with Sparklers